-- 5-10 photographs (.jpg format – and preferably horizontal) photographs.
+- 5-10 photographs (.jpg format) – and preferably all horizontal with one awesome vertical so I can make a Pinterest graphic.
 (NO kids faces in the photos, please.)

-- Your personal review or corrections I need to make to an existing post.
+- Your personal review of a new park or corrections I need to make to an existing post.

 - Tell me how you’d like to be credited (link to your website, first name only, anonymous, full name, whatever!)